liamsoftware/CustomerRecords/README.md

 # CustomerRecords
 Liam Hayes Intercom take home test submitted March 14th, 2019

+The program reads a list of customers in JSON format from a text file.
+Then calculates the customers distance from the Intercom Dublin office.
+Finally, it prints the list of customers within 100km of the office in ascending order based on the user id.

 ## Instructions:
 Run the program with Maven:
 1. mvn clean install